 Perfect for: Dome cameras are ideal if you want to cover a larger area.

 For an outdoor surveillance system, a property owner can choose a bullet camera.
-They come with a long cylindrical design which resembles a bullet.
+They come with a long cylindrical design that resembles a bullet.
 Unlike dome cameras, they have better weather protection like anti-glare reduction and waterproofing because they are primarily for outdoor use.
 However, they usually have a fixed viewing angle.
 So, you’ll need multiple cameras to cover different areas of your home.

 Perfect for: Property owners that want an indoor and outdoor surveillance system